awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

 ## Session Manager plugin not found<a name="plugin-not-found"></a>

 To use the AWS CLI to run session commands, the Session Manager plugin must also be installed on your local machine\.
-For information, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.
+For information, see [Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

 ## Session Manager plugin not automatically added to command line path \(Windows\)<a name="windows-plugin-env-var-not-set"></a>